By India specialist Tara

 Best time to visit Kerala

-October to December is also a good time to visit, especially if you wish to travel to northern India as well, although you may catch the tail end of the second monsoon, which can result in short evening showers.
+October to December is also a good time to visit, especially if you want to cover northern India as well.
+It’s worth noting that you might catch the tail end of the second monsoon season, which can result in short evening showers.

 Extending your trip